Manwithacape/COSC345---Group_11/README.md

 # Group Members

 # Organization
 ## Eel Exposure
 please only Expose eel function in 'App.py'.
+Wrapper functions are ok.

 ## Function Duplication
 Please search for a functions before creating a new one.